saturn4er/beego-assets/README.md

 	- asset_type AssetType
 	- cb pre_afterBuildCallback	- callback, which will be executed before asset compilation

-- SetMinifyCallback
-	- extension string	- Extension name, with point.(Ex. ".js")
-	- cb buildFileCallback	- Callback, which will be executed to minify file.

 - SetAfterBuildCallback  - define after-build callback for assets. "cb" will be executed after asset was built
 	- asset_type AssetType
 	- cb pre_afterBuildCallback	- callback, which will be executed after asset compilation